 The land tenure system in the project area is communal.
-Thus, land is collectively owned by the residents and managed, on behalf of the community, by the Turkana County Council.
+Thus, land is collectively owned by the residents and managed, on behalf of the community, by the Turkana County Council and Pokot county council as trustees.
 Pasture and settlement lands have no land ownership documents.